eXascaleInfolab/TSM-Bench/README.md

 - The runtime plots will be added to the folder `results/online/{dataset}/{query}/plots/`.
 - All the queries return the runtimes by varying the ingestion rate.

+### Storage Performance

+- To compute the storage performance for a given system:
+    ```bash
+    cd systems/{system}
+    sh compression.sh
+    ```
+- Note: {system} needs to be replaced with the name of one of the systems from the table below.

 ___